 \emph{Model.}--- We consider a tracer particle performing a random walk on a square lattice $\Lambda$ of unit lattice spacing, $\Lambda = \{ \mathbf{r} = (x,y): x = 1,\ldots, L_{x} , y=1,\ldots,L_y \}$ with $N = L_{x} L_{y}$ sites and periodic boundary conditions.
 The limit $L_{x} \to \infty$ is anticipated while the number of \emph{lanes} $L := L_{y}$ is kept fixed throughout; thus, the tracer hops on a strip with identified boundaries (length $L$), as sketched in Fig.~\ref{Fig_1_cylinder}.

-The dynamics occurs on a disordered lattice consisting of empty sites accessible to the tracer as well as randomly placed immobile hard obstacles of number density $n$ (fraction of excluded sites).
+The dynamics occur on a disordered lattice consisting of empty sites accessible to the tracer as well as randomly placed immobile hard obstacles of number density $n$ (fraction of excluded sites).
 Attempts of jumping onto an obstacles are rejected and the tracer remains at its initial position before the jump.
-The waiting time of the tracer at every site is exponentially distributed with mean waiting time $\tau$; we set $\tau =1$ which implies that time $t$ is measured in terms of the mean waiting time with no loss of generality.
-The driving force $F$ is implemented by biasing the transition rates according to detailed balance, i.e. $W(\textbf{e}_{x})/W(-\textbf{e}_{x})=\exp(F)$, where $\textbf{e}_{x}$ is the unit vector along the $x$ direction and $F$ is measured in $k_{B}T$ units \cite{HK_1987}.
+The waiting time of the tracer at every site is exponentially distributed with mean waiting time $\tau$.
+With no loss of generality, we set $\tau =1$ which implies that time $t$ is measured in terms of the mean waiting time.
+The driving force $F$ is implemented by biasing the transition rates according to detailed balance, i.e. $W(\textbf{e}_{x})/W(-\textbf{e}_{x})=\exp(F)$, where $\textbf{e}_{x}$ is the unit vector along the $x$ direction and $F$ is measured in units of $k_{B}T$ \cite{HK_1987}.
 Upon normalization, $W(\pm\textbf{e}_{x})=\exp(\pm F/2)/[2+2\cosh(F/2)]$ while $W(\pm\textbf{e}_{y})=1/[2+2\cosh(F/2)]$, meaning that for large forces the transition parallel to the field is enhanced at the expenses of the rates in the directional perpendicular to the field.